hyper-potato/Notes-in-the-winter/4_Time_Series/1_Cor Cov Var AutoCor.md

-## Covariance - measuring the Variance between two variables
+## Covariance - Measuring the Variance between Two Variables

 The covariance is a measure for how two variables are related to each other, i.e., how two variables vary with each other.

 The **covariance** between X and Y is defined as